curieshicy/JRgui/README.md

 ## Acknowledgement:

-I thank helps from Jason Biggs when developing and testing SMARTS codes for functional groups used in Joback and Reid method.
+I thank Jason Biggs for helping develop and test SMARTS codes for functional groups used in Joback and Reid method.